 Pod systems are the newest way of making coffee.
 Instead of placing grounds into a filter basket, the user inserts a pre-packaged pod of ground coffee.
 Each pod holds just enough for one cup of coffee.
 Most systems have their own line of pods, but many brand-name coffees also sell their coffee in pods.
 Pods come in a variety of coffee blends and flavors.
 Most pod brewers cost between $40 and $100, but some machines run upward of $400.

-- Pros: Good for households with only one coffee drinker or coffee drinkers who prefer different blends.
+- Good for households with only one coffee drinker or coffee drinkers who prefer different blends

-- Cons: Pod coffee costs more than standard grounds or beans.
+- Pod coffee costs more than standard grounds or beans

 Percolators look like metal pitchers and can make from two to 10 cups of coffee depending on the size.
 Inside is a small metal basket for the ground coffee.
 After filling the pitcher with water, you either heat it on the stove top, or, if the percolator has an integrated heating element, turn the percolator on to heat the water.
 As it heats, it is drawn up a tube that leads to the coffee grounds, where it then drips over the coffee.
 The brew is ready when all the water has passed through the ground coffee.
 Prices range from $25 to $100 except for commercial-style urns, which can cost several hundred dollars.

-- Pros: Coffee is fast and hot.
-Urns make enough coffee for large parties or meetings.
+- Urns make enough coffee for large parties or meetings

-- Cons: High temperature and too many circulations of the water can lead to bitter flavor.
+- Too many circulations of the water can lead to bitter flavor